Urinary Tract Infections (UTIs)

 Etiology and PathogenesisTop

-Physiologically, the urinary tract remains sterile, with the exception of the distal part of the urethra, which is colonized by saprophytic coagulase-negative staphylococci (eg, Staphylococcus epidermidis), vaginal coccobacilli (Gardnerella [formerly Haemophilus] vaginalis), nonhemolytic streptococci, corynebacteria, and lactobacilli.
+Physiologically, the urinary tract remains sterile, with the exception of the distal part of the urethra, which is colonized by saprophytic coagulase-negative staphylococci (eg, Staphylococcus epidermidis), vaginal coccobacilli (Gardnerella [previously known as Haemophilus] vaginalis), nonhemolytic streptococci, corynebacteria, and lactobacilli.
 Pathogenic colonization of the urinary tract is predominantly ascending.
 The first stage of an ascending UTI involves colonization of the urethral opening by uropathogenic bacteria; women are more susceptible to this process due to the constant presence of uropathogenic microorganisms in the vaginal vestibule, as well as due to the closer proximity of the urethral opening to the anus and the short urethra.
 Sexual intercourse can facilitate ascending colonization in female patients.
 Subsequently, the microorganisms enter the bladder.
 In immunocompetent individuals, microbial colonization typically does not extend beyond the bladder.
 The risk of kidney involvement increases as the bacteria continue to persist in the bladder or in the presence of risk factors (see below).
 Hematogenous and lymphatic spread of infection is responsible for only ~2% of all cases of UTI, but these have the most severe course and usually affect patients who are seriously ill, immunodeficient, or both.

 Risk factors for developing a complicated course of UTI: Urinary retention, nephrolithiasis, vesicoureteral reflux, catheterization, diabetes mellitus (particularly poorly controlled), advanced age, pregnancy, postpartum period, hospitalization for unrelated reasons.